grafana/tanka/docs/docs/server-side-apply.md

 }
 ```

+This also has the effect of changing the default [diff strategy](/diff-strategy)
+to `server`, but this can be overridden via command line flags or `spec.json`.

 While server-side apply doesn't have any effect on the resources being applied
 and is intended to be a general in-place upgrade to client-side apply, there are
 differences in how fields are managed that can make converting existing cluster